Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

-The most notable features discernible in the velocity slices through the Ly$\alpha$ emission shown in Figure~\ref{fig:channel_maps} are: \begin{enumerate} \item A ring-like structure towards the north of the sub-mm sources.
-It is most clearly seen in the slice around 4979\,\AA{}.
+We present a spectral sequence of pseudo-narrowband images over the Ly$\alpha$ line in Figure~\ref{fig:channel_maps}.
+These images show that we can trace Ly$\alpha$ emission from LAB\,1 over a bandwidth of $\approx 28$\AA{} ($\pm 3000$km\,s$^{-1}$ around $z_\mathrm{Ly}=3.1$).
+As can be seen from Figure~\ref{fig:channel_maps}, the highest velocity gas emitting Ly$\alpha$ is located in vicinity of the central sources LAB1-ALMA1, LAB1-ALMA2, and VLA-LAB1a.
+However, numerous other features with narrower spectral width appear only in a few velocity slices.
+Overall the velocity slices reveal a complex spectral and morphological structure of Ly$\alpha$ emission throughout different parts of the blob.
+We labelled notable features in Figure~\ref{fig:channel_maps}, where we point at: \begin{enumerate} \item A circular structure devoid of strong Ly$\alpha$ emission towards the north of the sub-mm sources.
+This feature is labelled as ``bubble'' in Figure~\ref{fig:channel_maps}.
+It is most clearly seen in the slice around 4979\,\AA{}, where we indicate this feature with an arrow.
 In subsequent redder slices this ``bubble'' appears with less contrast.
-It appears as if its radius increases from $\sim 20$\,kpc 4979\,\AA{} at to up to $\sim 40$ kpc towards redder wavelengths. \item A filamentary narrow bridge connecting LAB\,1 to LAB\,8 in the north.
+It appears as if its radius increases from $\sim 20$\,kpc at 4979\,\AA{} to up to $\sim 40$ kpc towards redder wavelengths. \item A filamentary narrow bridge connecting LAB\,1 to LAB\,8 in the north.
 This bridge becomes visible in the slice at 4979\,\AA{} and can be clearly followed until the 4989\,\AA{} slice.
-For LAB\,8 the flux shears from the north-west to the south-east with increasing wavelength, and this shearing of the Ly$\alpha$ emission in velocity space is also traced by the direction of the filament. \item A faint extended, slightly curved, shell-like region towards the south-west of LAB\,1.
-Along the major axis the extend of the shell is $\sim 120$\,kpc, and its projected thickness is $\sim 30$\,kpc.
-This low-surface brightness emission is visible in the slices from 4976.5\,\AA{} to 4981.5\,\AA{}.
-This previously undetected Ly$\alpha$ emitting region appears to be connected to the main area of LAB\,1 via a low-surface brightness filament trailing from the north-east to the south-west.
-In the northern part of this shell-like region a compact high-surface brightness knot is visible. \item A compact emission knot towards the north of LAB\,8, that connects to LAB\,8 via a faint low-surface brightness filament.
-This feature is seen in the slices at 4981.5\,\AA{} and 4984\,\AA{}.
-This newly discovered LAE and filament is close to the edge of the field of view of our observations, and thus only exposed at 8\,h to 12\,h, thus the noise in this part of the datacube is significantly larger.
-Nevertheless, as we will discuss in the following Sect.~\ref{sec:newly-disc-isol}, the compact emitter is still a significant detection. \item Another compact isolated Ly$\alpha$ line emitter towards the south-east of LAB\,1 seen in the slices from 4984\,\AA{} to 4989\,\AA{}.
-We will show in the following Sect.~\ref{sec:adapt-lyalpha-image}, that this emitter is one of four newly detected compact Ly$\alpha$ emitters in close proximity towards the south-east of LAB\,1. \end{enumerate}
+For LAB\,8 the flux shears from the north-west to the south-east with increasing wavelength and the filament shows the same velocity shearing.
+We indicate this by labelling it as ``LAB1-8 bridge (blue arm)'' and ``LAB1-8 bridge (red arm)'' of the bridge in the panel displaying the 4979\,\AA{} slice and 4989\,\AA{} slice, respectively. \item A compact emission knot towards the north of LAB\,8, that connects to LAB\,8 via a faint low-surface brightness filament.
+This feature is seen in the slices at 4981.5\,\AA{} and 4984\,\AA{}, and we label it as ``LAE with filament'' in the 4984\,\AA{} slice.
+This newly discovered LAE and filament is close to the edge of the field of view of the observations, and thus only exposed at 8\,h to 12\,h, thus the noise in this part of the datacube is significantly larger.
+Nevertheless, as we will discuss in the following Sect.~\ref{sec:newly-disc-isol}, the compact emitter and the filament are significant detections. \item A faint extended, slightly curved, shell-like region towards the south-west of LAB\,1.
+Along the major axis the extent of the shell is $\sim120$\,kpc, and its projected thickness is $\sim 30$\,kpc.
+This low-surface brightness emission is visible in the slices from 4976.5\,\AA{} to 4981.5\,\AA{} where we label it simply as ``shell''.
+The indicated previously undetected Ly$\alpha$ emitting region appears to be connected to the main area of LAB\,1 via a low-surface brightness filament trailing from the north-east to the south-west.
+The filament is most prominently visible in the 4981.5\AA{} slice where we label it ``shell connecting filament''.
+In the northern part of this shell-like region a compact high-surface brightness knot is visible.
+This knot is accompanied by another slightly more diffuse knot.
+These two knots in the northern part of the shell can be traced in the velocity slices from 4974\AA{} to 4981.5\AA{}, and we label both features as ``2 knots'' in the 4974\AA{} slice. \item Another compact isolated Ly$\alpha$ line emitter towards the south-east of LAB\,1 seen in the slices from 4984\,\AA{} to 4989\,\AA{}.
+We will show in the following Sect.~\ref{sec:adapt-lyalpha-image}, that this emitter is one of four newly detected Ly$\alpha$ emitters in the proximity of the LAB\,1/LAB\,8.
+We label this emitter ``LAE'' in the 4984\AA{} slice. \end{enumerate}